logo

 JavaScript Backend

-Here is what the JavaScript implementation looks like:
+Here is how the JS implementation looks:

 async function readHeaders(reader: typeof stdin): Promise<{ [key: string]: string }> {